PAYONE-GmbH/PCP-ServerSDK-ruby/README.md

 ### Error Handling

-When making a request any client may throw a `ApiException`.
+When making a request any client may throw a `PCPServerSDK::Errors::ApiException`.
 There two subtypes of this exception:

-- `ApiErrorReponseException`: This exception is thrown when the API returns an well-formed error response.
-The given errors are deserialized into `APIError` objects which are availble via the `get_errors` method on the exception.
+- `PCPServerSDK::Errors::ApiErrorReponseException`: This exception is thrown when the API returns an well-formed error response.
+The given errors are deserialized into `PCPServerSDK::Models::APIError` objects which are availble via the `get_errors` method on the exception.
 They usually contain useful information about what is wrong in your request or the state of the resource.
-- `ApiResponseRetrievalException`: This exception is a catch-all exception for any error that cannot be turned into a helpful error response.
+- `PCPServerSDK::Errors::ApiResponseRetrievalException`: This exception is a catch-all exception for any error that cannot be turned into a helpful error response.
 This includes malformed responses or unknown responses.

 Network errors are not wrap, you can should handle the standard `IOExeption`.